hackclub/hackclub/workshops/weather_grapher/README.md

 Now we just have to graph this data and we're done!

 ## Graphing the Weather Data

-At the end of your JS file, create a new function named `updateChart()` which takes two parameters, `inputData` and `cityName`. `inputData` is the data that was returned from the previous function.
+At the end of the `script.js` file, create a new function named `updateChart()` which takes two parameters, `inputData` and `cityName`. `inputData` is the data that was returned from the previous function.

 Create a constant variable named `newData` with a `label` property of ``Average temperature in ${cityName}``.
 We're using a *template literal*, which is a formatting tool that lets us easily combine strings and variable names.
 Anything between the backticks is a string.
 If a variable is needed, it can be referenced inside curly braces with a dollar sign in front.